 - To strengthen forest-based livelihood alternatives and energy sources to local communities for sustainable development

 Between 2000 and 2012, 2.3 million square kilometres of forests around the world were cut down (The Nature Conservancy, 2015).
 Deforestation is often cited as one of the major causes of the enhanced greenhouse effect and a significant contributor to global warming (Fearnside, Philip M.; Laurance, William F, 2004.
 "Tropical Deforestation and Greenhouse-Gas Emissions").
 The loss of forest cover influences the climate and contributes to a loss of biodiversity.
 The economic activity is adversely affected by siltation, flooding, soil degradation and reduced timber supplies which in turn, threatens the livelihood of people.
-The strategic tree planting helps to address escalating climate and geographical disruption by sequestering atmospheric carbon, replenish groundwater and rivers, protect biodiversity and improve their habitat enhancing local livelihoods.
-Native tree plantation represents one of the simplest and best solutions to the myriad changing climate issues of our present day planet.
+Our plantation partner, CPF, seeks to address escalating climate and geographical disruption through sequestration of atmospheric carbon, replenishment of groundwater and rivers, protection of biodiversity and improvement of their habitat.
+Native tree plantation represents one of the simplest and best solutions to the myriad changing climate issues of our present-day planet.